128technology/docs/docs/config_command_guide.md

 #### Description

 :::warning
-&amp;#x27;administrative-group&amp;#x27; is deprecated and will be removed in a future software version
+`administrative-group` is deprecated and will be removed in a future software version
 :::

 ##### name-id (string)